ubuntu-mate/ubuntu-mate.org/blog/20170831-ubuntu-mate-artful-beta1.md

 ## Indicators

 We've been improving Indicator support from release to release for some time now.
-But with this release many of the panel layouts offers a complete line up of Indicators, all of which are fully compatible with MATE.
+But with in Ubuntu MATE 17.10 many of the panel layouts offer a complete line up of Indicators, all of which are fully compatible with MATE.
 The default Indicators are:

   * Optimus (*only available if you have nvidia prime capable hardware and drivers*)
   * Bluetooth